becheng/pbi-azuredevops-poc-pt2/README.md

 8. Take over the report's dataset using the admin user account.
 9. Look up the target gateway and bind it to the dataset.
 10. Update/Set the scheduled refresh of the dataset.
-11. Invoke a refresh the dataset
+11. Invoke a dataset refresh.
 12. Take (back) the report's dataset using the service principal.